By Kel Weinhold, TPII Productivity Coach

 Sometimes, I even record a coaching session!
 (This is not one of those weeks.)

-Participation in UNSTUCK includes membership in a secret Facebook group, where members talk about their challenges and successes, and take the time to share both writing goals reached, and obstacles recognized.
-Facebook is great for this, and we use it for weekly theme encounters like Tally Tuesday – when participants share their accomplishments since starting the program — and Warrior Wednesday – when participants articulate the interventions (political or otherwise) that they want to make through their work.
+Participation in UNSTUCK includes membership in a private social media group, where members talk about their challenges and successes, and take the time to share both writing goals reached, and obstacles recognized.
+Social media is great for this, and we use it for weekly theme encounters like Tally Tuesday – when participants share their accomplishments since starting the program — and Writing Crush Wednesday – when participants articulate the interventions (political or otherwise) that they want to make through their work.

 Today being Tuesday, this morning I posted this: